AbdulMoqeet87/Automaed-Attendance-With-Face-Recognition/attendance-system/README.md

 ---

-## 🤝 Contributing
+## Contributing

-This is an academic project for Software Engineering course at ITU.
+This is an academic project developed for the Software Engineering course at Information Technology University (ITU).

 ---

-## 📄 License
+## License

-This project is created for educational purposes.
+This project is created for educational purposes as part of academic coursework.

 ---

-## 📧 Contact
+## Contact

-For questions or issues, contact:
+For questions or issues regarding this project, please contact:
 - Abdul Moqeet (bscs22147@itu.edu.pk)
 - Amna Amir (bscs22059@itu.edu.pk)

 ---

-**Developed with ❤️ by Abdul Moqeet & Amna Amir**
+**Developed by Abdul Moqeet and Amna Amir**